aptosis/aptos-toolkit/README.md

-# Move IDL
+# Aptos Toolkit 🛠

-Interface definition generator and standard for Move packages.
+A collection of scripts and tools for interacting with the [Aptos blockchain](https://aptoslabs.com).

 _Documentation is currently extremely sparse but will be improved in the near future._